-The schema creation script is a text file that contains all the SQL commands to create your schema.
-Comments should be enclosed in the comment tags /* and */.
+The script for creating a schema is a text file that contains all the SQL commands to create your schema.
+Use the comment tags /* and */ to document your script.

-Enclose all object names (schema, table, and column) in double quotes and any column values in single quotes in your scripts.
-Object names that are also reserved words in SQL, or that contain special characters (any character other than alphanumeric or _ ), must be surrounded by double quotes.
-If you see the error message “Error parsing SQL.
-Check SQL input.”, you should check for object names without double quotes in your script.
+Enclose all object names (schema, table, and column) in double quotes, and any column values in single quotes.
+Use double quotes for object names that are also reserved words in SQL, or that contain special characters.
+Special characters are all characters other than letters, numbers, or the underscore (_).
+If you get the error message “Error parsing SQL.
+Check SQL input.”, check your script for object names without double quotes.

-If you are working in a schema other than the default schema, object names must be fully qualified, as in
+If you are working in a schema other than the default schema, object names must be fully qualified:

-If your schema includes constraints to define relationships between tables (foreign key, or the
+If your schema includes constraints to define relationships between tables, such as primary key and foreign key definitions, or the

-RELATIONSHIP syntax), it is recommended that your script first creates all the tables, and then at the end, creates the relationships between them using the
+RELATIONSHIP syntax, we recommend that you first create all the tables, and then add the relationships between the tables using the

 ADD CONSTRAINT syntax.
-This makes it easier to troubleshoot the script and make changes.
+This approach makes it easier to troubleshoot the script and make subsequent changes.

 - Open a new file in a text editor.